Mbwana Samatta: Fenerbahçe

 On 25 September 2020, Samatta joined Süper Lig club Fenerbahçe S.K. on an initial loan deal until the end of the season.
 As part of the deal, Samatta signed a four-year contract at the end of his loan spell in July 2021.

 On 1 September 2021, Samatta joined Belgian side Royal Antwerp on a season-long loan.

 On 16 August 2022, Samatta returned to Genk on loan, with an option to buy.

+PAOK

+On 17 July 2023, Super League Greece side PAOK announced the signing of Samatta on a two-year contract, with an option for one year more.

+Le Havre

+On 5 August 2025, Ligue 1 side Le Havre announced the signing of Samatta on a free transfer.
+The signing made Samatta the first Tanzanian signing for a Ligue 1 club.

+International career

+On 13 June 2019, he was named by manager Emmanuel Amunike as one of the 23 in 2019 Africa Cup of Nations.
+He made his debut in the competition on 23 June against Senegal in the round-robin stage.

 Personal life

 Samatta is a Muslim.
 He made the umrah to Mecca in 2018 with his Genk teammate Omar Colley.